 The Missed Cue

 In the Missed Cue video, I move my dogs farther and farther from their mat in a boring hallway and cue them to go to it.
-It is a matter of inches between where they respond confidently to the cue versus where they react in utter bewilderment when I say it.
+And then we see it.
+Here the respond confidently to my verbal cue.
+A few inches away, they respond to it in utter bewilderment.
 Some viewers have pointed out that in addition to the difference in distance, the dogs fail when the starting place is near the end of the hall with an open door next to them.
 So yes, it may have been more than just the inches.
 But think how different that is from how our minds work.
 The same word doesn’t compute when suddenly there is a familiar bedroom door to our left?